 We would recommend having a discussion with your wedding venue to double check how they are implementing the guidelines and how this might affect your guest list numbers.

-Some of the most prominent guidelines for wedding ceremonies and receptions include:
+Some of the most prominent guidelines for Irish wedding ceremonies and receptions this summer include:

 With many countries still under partial or full lockdowns, there is no clear guidance yet for destinations weddings in 2020.
 Your planning will have to depend on your destination and what local rules your suppliers there will have to follow.